-To conclude, a century ago, Providence built a rich legacy of prosperity and quality of life on a strong foundation of infrastructure and public works.
-In recent years, that foundation has been fiscally challenged.
-To rebuild it, Providence must plan its capital borrowing program carefully, making best use of its scarce resources in a way that addresses all of the City's needs over the long term.
+To conclude, Providence's rich legacy of prosperity and quality of life rested for many years on a firm foundation of infrastructure and public works.
+In recent years, that foundation has not been properly maintained.
+To rebuild that foundation, Providence must plan its capital borrowing program carefully, making best use of its scarce resources in a way that addresses all of the City's needs over the long term.